rupeshs/fastsdcpu/Readme.md

 - Generate image using text prompt (Qwen 2.5 7B model used for the demo)

 ![OpenWebUI FastSD MCP Server](https://raw.githubusercontent.com/rupeshs/fastsdcpu/refs/heads/add-mcp-server-support/docs/images/openwebui-fastsd.jpg)

+<a id="comfyuisupport"></a>

+## ComfyUI support

+FastSD can be used with ComfyUI with [ComfyUI-FastSDCPU node](https://github.com/BetaDoggo/ComfyUI-FastSDCPU).
+To use it follow this step by step [guide](https://nolowiz.com/how-to-use-comfyui-with-fastsdcpu-and-openvino/)

 ## Known issues